 2. I may be wrong about this - check with your doctor! - but it is my understanding that antibiotics are ineffective against bronchitis, so don't ruin your receptiveness to them (for when you do need them) by getting/using them unnecessarily.
 Supposedly, chronic bronchitis isn't contagious, but ....

 3. Severely cold dry air triggers attacks, so stay out of it as much as you can.
 When the bronchitis is attacking, don't drink or eat anything cold down into you.

 4. When temperatures are moderate and you are well, do respiratory exercise to build up your lungs ... like jogging, cross-country skiing, and/or vigorous walking.
-Do not exercise too much when you have an attack, and avoid dusty and/or polluted areas.
+Do not exercise too much when you have an attack, and avoid dusty areas.

 5. Don't fall on the Norwegian ice and get 4 broken ribs like I did, Christmas 2007.
 Chest injury can trigger bronchitis attacks which can slide into (fatal) pneumonia, and they work together: coughing aggravates the injury, and the injury stimulates the disease.

 6. In December 2007, I e-mailed with the leading authority in the world on spitum, a medical college faculty member in England.
-Get the crud out of you any way you can: use a vaporizer (or long hot shower) to get warm moisture into your lungs to loosen it up, turn your torso upside down as far as you can to help it drain, and spit it out.
+Get the crud out of you any way you can: use a vaporizer (or long hot shower) to get warm moisture into your lungs to loosen it up, turn your torso upside down as far as you can to help it drain, and spit and/or cough it out.
 Do NOT swallow it back: it is sticky and will re-glom with what is still there.
 Yellow crud is typical.
 Green and even gray crud is much more serious, as is blood.
 Brown crud may mean dried blood.
 That might mean that you are healing and it is breaking up, or it might just confirm bleeding in the bronchial tubes and/or lungs, which (again) is very serious.

 Again, GET REST and good luck!